.

 The Weasel

-On the eve of a top fashion show, Madame Orlette's latest designs are destroyed by fire.
+On the eve of a top fashion show, Madame Orlette's spring collection is destroyed by fire.
+She accuses her jealous rivals of sabotage.

 Orlette is a past number.
-Only beautiful Mona (Dawn Beret), her model, who has been with her for years, is any good.
+Only her model Mona, who has been with her for years, is any good, and she is extraordinarily loyal to the firm.

 .